 Colorado Attorneys For The Arts

 Our local quality of life, regional economic development and national reputation relies on a vibrant creative sector.
-Colorado Attorneys for the Arts (CAFTA) is rolling out across the state in 2015.
-CAFTA is a pro bono legal referral service, connecting creative entities to volunteer lawyers.
+CAFTA is a pro bono legal referral service connecting limited-income artists and creative entities to volunteer attorneys.

 Click here for information: